dmz44/Robotics_Assignment_3/README.md

 In this part, you will run your program and demonstrate all of its features with the physical robot.
 It is highly recommended to run your program on SSH from a Remote PC.

 * **Launch Program:** From a standard terminal, run your program.
 Your custom, non-scrolling interface should appear on the screen.
 * **Live Status Display:** As you perform the following actions, point out that the joint angles and gripper status on your terminal display are updating in real-time.
-Emphasize that the display updates without scrolling new text up the screen.
 * **Mobile Base Control:** Using the controls you implemented, demonstrate driving the robot smoothly forward, backward, turning left, and turning right.
 * **Manipulator Arm Control:**
 * Demonstrate commanding the arm to move between at least three distinct, predefined positions.
 You must include a "Home" position and an "Extend Forward" position (as if you were to grab an object directly in front of the robot), plus one more of your own design (e.g., a "Ready" or "Wave" position).